 Raghav Trivedi is a popular and active member of Chambers specialising in Business & Property work with a particular emphasis on Wills, Trusts and Probate and Real Estate Litigation.
 He holds a particular strength in solving difficult problems, and is regularly instructed, in matters dealing with unique and complex relationships between the parties including such cases involving claims of proprietary estoppel, clogs on the equity of redemption and constructive and resulting trusts.
 He is often instructed to resolve such difficult problems at mediation and has been very successful in achieving satisfying outcomes for his clients outside of Court.

-Already holding a First Class Law Degree and a Very Competent on the BPTC with a number of Outstanding grades including in Commercial Litigation, Raghav has taken his practice further by securing a scholarship for his part time LLM Masters in International Commercial Law at the University of Birmingham which he intends to convert further into a PhD in due course.
-As a result of his dedication to study, Raghav also takes on cases within his field involving elements of private international law and cross-border issues.
+Raghav holds a First-Class Honours Law Degree, a Very Competent on the BPTC (with a number of Outstanding Grades including in Commercial Litigation) and a Distinction in his Masters on International Commercial Law (for which he secured a scholarship).
+He intends to study for his PhD part-time in the future alongside his practice.
+As a result of his dedication to study, Raghav also takes on cases within his field involving complex elements of private international law and cross-border issues.

 Notably, Raghav has been instructed as junior counsel on a high-value company and partnership dispute as well as a large-scale professional negligence claim involving land agents and a solicitors’ firm.
 This is in addition to Raghav’s strong development of an appellate practice where he has, on more than one occasion, appeared as sole Counsel in the Court of Appeal in matters involving the relationship between Enforcement Agents, High Court Enforcement Officers and Creditors.